anoushkanarayan/smartender/README.md

 # SmarTender

-Fall Showcase - No GUI, one drink from 2 dispensers
+Fall Showcase - No GUI, one mixed drink from 2 dispensers